 - There was a spike of licorice near the nub – don’t ask me, it just did.

 - Total Smoking Time was 1 hour and 30 minutes

 Overall, the Rock A Feller Cigars Vintage Nicaragua Maduro Lancero was better than I expected with an outstanding burn and flavors that would please the most discerning palate.
 The ash held longer than most lanceros I have smoked.
+I even let it rest for a few minutes and it was still lit when i picked it up, which is uncharacteristic of a lancero.
 Kevin Schweitzer informed me that these are currently available in New York, Delaware, and Texas with more accounts picking it up in the coming months including Maryland, and Pennsylvania.

 Even if you are not a fan of lanceros I highly recommend picking one of these up, as I know you will not be disappointed.
 If you enjoy lanceros you may want to pick up a box once you try it.
 Excellent job on this Kevin, your team at American Caribbean Tobacco S.A. in Estelí, Nicaragua should be proud, as we all know a lancero is the hardest to roll and they did it perfectly!